How to argue with your professor

 If you want to know how to win an argument, then you may need to re-examine your current understanding of an argument.
 The idea is that two or more people share ideas until either one argument appears stronger, or the argument(s) are equally valid or invalid.
 Winning an argument is only important if you are right, and the only reason you think you are right is because somebody hasn't yet put an argument across that swayed you.

 The reason many people wish to learn how to win an argument is because they come across people that ignore and/or do not demolish their arguments.
 If you raise a point, and the other person demolishes the point, then that is okay, but if the other person simply moves on and/or ignores your point, then you cannot win.
 If you are dealing with a stubborn arguer, you may have to be stubborn back and keep raising your point until it is addressed.
 If it is addressed correctly, then you may have to concede and move on.
+Fortunately, if you are part of a written debate or discussion, you can reach out to the professionals from the assignment masters.
+They will help you to choose and to present your argumentation in the best possible way.

 Be wrong and change every time